Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     -   `minecraft:block_match` looks for a block.
     -   `minecraft:random_block_match` looks for a block and picks some of them at random, if you had stone bricks this can be used to randomize it to cracked or mossy versions.
     -   `minecraft:tag_match` looks for blocks with a specified tag.
+    -   `minecraft:random_blockstate_match` looks for a block and a specified block state at random to change into another block.
+If you have a upper stone brick slab this rule can look for specifically upper stone brick slabs for replacement.
+    -   `minecraft:blockstate_match` looks for a block and a specified block state to replace it with another block.

 -   `output_state`: The block to replace the input predicate if it is found.
 -   `block_entity_modifier`: Allows for block entities such as chests and barrels to have loot applied.
 They can be marked as `pass_through` (do nothing) or `append_loot` in which a loot table is input to be applied.